What to Do When Tap to Track Misses a Tap

 When Wallet shows the tap but Finny does not

 The third cause is iOS itself.
-Shortcuts automations are not the most reliable subsystem on the device.
-If you set everything up correctly and one still skips a tap once a week, you are not doing anything wrong.
+Automatic capture depends on an event arriving from outside the app, and that is best-effort on any device.
+If everything is set up correctly and a tap still skips once a week, you are not doing anything wrong.
 The broader reasons are covered in why iOS Shortcuts automations are flaky.

 The universal fallback: Snap the receipt